-If you annualized your income using the Annualized Income Worksheet on the back of Form 10, enter the amounts from line 31 of the worksheet instead of four equal payments.
+If you annualized your income using the annualized income worksheet on the back of Form 10, enter the amounts from line 31 of the worksheet instead of four equal payments.
 These are your required annualized installments.
-If you annualize, check box 51b on Form 40, or 69b on Form 40N or 40P.
+If you annualize, check box 41b on Form 40, or 66b on Form 40N, or 65b on Form 40P.

-PART C-Figure your interest
+Part C-Figure your interest

 Interest is calculated on the balance of tax due (running balance) between event dates.
-The required payments due on April 15, 2014, June 16, 2014, September 15, 2014, and January 15, 2015, increase your running balance.
+The required payments due on April 15, 2015, June 15, 2015, September 15, 2015, and January 15, 2016, increase your running balance.
 Withholding and estimated payments decrease your running balance.
-Underpayment interest accrues until the balance is paid in full or April 15, 2015, whichever is earlier.
-Interest will continue to accrue on any tax due after April 15, 2015, and will be computed separately.
+Underpayment interest accrues until the balance is paid in full or April 15, 2016, whichever is earlier.
+Interest will continue to accrue on any tax due after April 15, 2016, and will be computed separately.